-Figure 285: Insert Layer dialog
+Figure 284: Insert Layer dialog

-- 6) Select Locked to prevent any objects on a layer from deletion, editing, or moving.
+- 5) Select Printable for the layer to print when the drawing is printed.
+The name of a layer is underlined in the layer tab bar when Printable is not selected.
+For example, not printing a layer is useful if the layer is a draft layer for guides or annotations used in creating the drawing, but this draft layer is not required for the final printed output. - 6) Select Locked to prevent any objects on a layer from deletion, editing, or moving.
 No additional objects can be added to a locked layer.
 The name of a locked layer is changes to Italic text in the layer tab bar.
 For example, locking a layer is useful when a base plan is to be protected while adding a new layer with other details. - 7) Click OK to close the Insert Layer dialog and the new layer automatically becomes active.